essentialols/pstat236-spatial/midterm-project.md

 ## Linear Model with Independent Residuals

-Improving over the zero means model, we model the home value `HOVAL` as a linear function of its (non-spatial) covariates with i.i.d. errors.
+Clearly, the zero means model is rather simplistic.
+To improve, we model the home value `HOVAL` as a linear function of its (non-spatial) covariates with i.i.d. errors.

 $$
 \mathbf{Y} = \mathbf{X}\mathbf{\beta} + \mathbf{\varepsilon}
 $$

-where X is a matrix of the predictors `INC` (income), `CRIME`, `OPEN` (open space in neighborhood), and `CP` (whether the neighborhood is in the center or periphery). $\beta$ is a vector of coefficients and $\varepsilon$ is a vector of random, normally distributed errors.
+where Y is a vector of home values in 1000s of dollars, X is a matrix of the predictors `INC` (income), `CRIME`, `OPEN` (open space in neighborhood), and `CP` (whether the neighborhood is in the center or periphery). $\beta$ is a vector of coefficients and $\varepsilon$ is a vector of random, normally distributed errors.

 We estimate the model with